dtao/aiadventures/summaries/2023-04-09-eight-things-to-know-about-llms.md/eight-things-to-know-about-llms.md

 "turn a corner" and suddenly be able to walk, talk, draw, understand new concepts, etc. in a very short span of time.

-### 3. LLMs seems to be able to create internal models of the world
+### 3. LLMs seem to create internal models of the world

 Here's a particularly interesting excerpt from this section: